WorkIntel/Projects/Pose6D/README.md

 This demo shows implementation of 6 DoF pose estimation based on RGB only and known object.
 The code is available from RobotAI site ([https://wwww.robotai.info](https://www.robotai.info/))

--   Estimate Background : estimates background using multiple gaussian models
--   Detection  : estimates regions that will be detected as intrusions
+-   6D Pose estimation : estimates translation and rotation of knwon objects
+-   Accuracy  : depends on the distance from the sensor

 This code could be integrated in your robotics and video processing pipe line.

-## Installation Windows
+## Installation Windows/Ubuntu

+1. Install Pose6D executable from RobotAI

+## Usage

 1. install Pose6D executable:
 2. Connect to RealSense camera